The Green Deal explained Green Deal products and measures

 - Variable speed drives for fans and pumps

-- Waste water heat recovery devices attached to showers
+- Waste water heat recovery devices attached to shower

-Only organisations that have registered with the Department of Energy and Climate Change, and have been authorised and given a Green Deal Quality Mark, can become Green Deal assessors, providers or installers.
+Only organisations that had registered with the Department of Energy and Climate Change, and had been authorised and given a Green Deal Quality Mark, could become Green Deal assessors, providers or installers.

-Assessors carry out the Green Deal assessment.
-They will send an adviser to assess your property and recommend which measures to install.
-Green Deal Providers are able to offer Green Deal loans, and can help you arrange installation of measures through a certified installer.
-Green Deal installers are traders authorised to install energy efficient measures in your home.
+Assessors carried out the Green Deal assessments.
+They would send an adviser to assess your property and recommend which measures to install.
+Green Deal Providers were able to offer Green Deal loans, and could help you arrange installation of measures through a certified installer.
+Green Deal installers were traders authorised to install energy-efficient measures in your home.

-There are more than 500 organisations registered as Green Deal assessors and providers so far, and there are many more Green Deal installers.
-Authorised traders include: British Gas, Kingfisher, Npower, Scottish Power, SSE, The Big Green Energy Company and Wolseley UK.
+More than 500 organisations were registered as Green Deal assessors and providers, and there were many more Green Deal installers.
+Authorised traders included: British Gas, Kingfisher, Npower, Scottish Power, SSE, The Big Green Energy Company and Wolseley UK.